massyn/server-build/README.md

 ```
 * When asked, provide a password for the mySQL root instance
 * When asked, install phpmyadmin on the apache system
+* To change the timezone, execute `sudo timedatectl set-timezone Australia/Sydney` (changing Australia/Sydney to your timezone)

 ### Refresh the local repository
 To update the local scripts